-All students applying must have a 3.7GPA on NSSR M.A. coursework at the time of application.
-Students must maintain a 3.7in their final semester before the General Comprehensive Exam.
-Students whose GPA falls below 3.7 will not be permitted to sit for the comps.
+All students applying must have a minimum 3.7 GPA on NSSR MA coursework at the time of application, and have been accepted into the Research MA program.
+Students must maintain a 3.7 in their final semester, and throughout the completion of the Research MA thesis.
 Applications include an essay in which students describe their research plans and professional goals, in as much detail as possible, emphasizing the student's fit with the NSSR Psychology department.
 Applications are more likely to be successful if students have already embarked upon a program of research with a faculty member.

 Students are informed of the outcome of the faculty's discussion of the application.
-Students are told either that (1) they will be admitted to the program as long as they pass the Comprehensive Examination/Research Master's thesis, or (2) that they will not be admitted to the program.
+Students are told either that (1) they will be admitted to the program as long as they pass the Research Master's thesis, or (2) that they will not be admitted to the program.

-COURSE SELECTION AND DEGREE REQUIREMENTS FOR THE PH.D.
-IN COGNITIVE, SOCIAL AND DEVELOPMENTAL PSYCHOLOGY
+COURSE SELECTION AND DEGREE REQUIREMENTS FOR THE PHD IN COGNITIVE, SOCIAL AND DEVELOPMENTAL (CSD) PSYCHOLOGY